Real Estate

 • Cybersecurity: Israel is home to some of the world’s leading cybersecurity companies, with over 40% of global cybersecurity investments directed toward Israeli startups.
 Companies like Check Point and CyberArk are global leaders in digital security.

-• Artificial Intelligence (AI): Israeli AI startups are at the forefront of machine learning, big data, and automation, contributing to global advancements in tech-driven solutions.
+• Artificial Intelligence (AI): Israeli AI startups are leading machine learning, big data, and automation, contributing to global advancements in tech-driven solutions.

 • Biotech and HealthTech: The country is a leader in medical technology and biotech research, with groundbreaking innovations in digital health, telemedicine, and pharmaceutical development.